dpreussler/kotlin-testrunner/README.md

 The MIT License (MIT)

-Copyright (c) 2016 Danny Preussler
+Copyright (c) 2016 Danny Preussler, Paweł Urban

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal